coruscateor/corlib/README.md

 ### Convert

-Convert stuff into &dyn Any and &mut dyn Anys.
+Convert stuff into &dyn Any and &mut dyn Any.

 ### Events

 Events and event related objects.

 Loosely inspred by .NET events.

 ### Has One